 Processing-mode flag accepted by the endpoint.
 Confirm the exact semantic with the institutional team before relying on it in production.

-Rate limit: subject to platform-level rate limits — see Rate Limits for current enforced values.Webhook event:code.apply fires when a code is applied.
+Rate limit: subject to platform-level rate limits — see Rate Limits for current enforced values.Webhook event:code.apply fires when an account applies a code.

 When the currency held in Main balance differs from the currency the end user needs to withdraw, request a conversion quote, confirm it, and then submit the withdrawal.
 The Convert service handles balance routing internally — manual transfers between Main and Trade balances are not required.